 Gian-Tony's specializes in the tastes of Southern Italy, served in a comfortable setting.
 The menu includes many favorite pastas—ravioli, tortellini, and fettuccine—along with beef, chicken and seafood dishes.
 For dessert, try the cannoli or tiramisu.
 Gian-Tony's is open daily for dinner.

 Favazza's is a longtime favorite of locals in St. Louis.
 The restaurant has a warm and inviting atmosphere with many repeat customers.
 For real comfort food, try the baked mostaccioli or homemade lasagna.
 Favazza's also has gluten-free and children's menus.
 The restaurant is open for lunch and dinner daily except Sunday.

 While not a full restaurant, Gelato di Riso is the place to go to satisfy your sweet tooth.
-The cafe offers a wide variety of rich gelato flavors including chocolate, salted caramel and amaretto.
-There are also lighter fruit flavors like peach, blackberry and banana.
+The cafe offers a wide variety of rich gelato flavors including chocolate, salted caramel, and amaretto.
+There are also lighter fruit flavors like peach, blackberry, and banana.
 In addition to gelato, there are baked goods like scones, cannoli and pecan bars, plus gourmet coffee to wash it all down.
-Gelato di Riso is open daily from 8 a.m. to 9 p.m.
+Gelato di Riso is open from 8:30 a.m. to 9 p.m.
 Wednesday through Friday, and 9 a.m. to 9 p.m. on weekends.